Leeds Castle Tickets & Tours

 • Picnic areas: Designated picnic spots are available in the grounds.

-• Multimedia guides: Multimedia guide is available in English, French, Spanish, German, Dutch & Italian, with Japanese, Mandarin and Ukrainian options for group tours.
-The guides feature dual headphone jacks and touchscreen operation for an intuitive, immersive experience.
+• Multimedia guides: Available in English, French, Spanish, German, Dutch & Italian, with Japanese, Mandarin and Ukrainian, with options for group tours.

-• Wheelchair access: The castle and grounds are accessible, with wheelchairs available on loan free of charge.
+• Wheelchair access: The castle and grounds are accessible, with ramps in cafés, lifts inside the castle, and step-free routes across much of the grounds.

 • Rest areas: Benches are strategically placed throughout the estate for visitors to rest.